giantswarm/trivy-app/README.md

 # trivy-app

-Trivy is a comprehensive security scanner, it has different scanners that look for different security issues, and different targets where it can find those issues.
+Trivy is a comprehensive security scanner supporting detection of several types of security issues across various types of target resources.

 ### Targets: